 The high school competitive score will be compared to any grade point averages(s) (UGPA) presented for a minimum of 15 passed post-secondary credit units to a maximum of 30 of the most recent credit units from recognized post-secondary institutions (which can include apprenticeship training) - and the highest score will be considered for the applicant's final competitive score.
 Such applicants must be in good academic standing with the institution.
 If transcripts from more than one post-secondary institution are submitted, the highest UGPA will be considered against the high school average.
 Applicants are then ranked in the order of highest averages.

-The 30 passed post-secondary credits may be used to satisfy the grade level requirement; however, applicants must still present the specific high school course requirements (or equivalents) required by the program.
+The 30 passed post-secondary credits may be used to satisfy the grade level requirement; however, applicants must still present the specific high school course requirements (or equivalents, which may be at the post-secondary level) required by the program.

-Final marks that high school graduates obtain through upgrading, and post-secondary transcripts, must be provided by March 1 in order to be considered.
-We will use only final grades provided to us by March 1.
+Final marks that high school graduates obtain through upgrading, and post-secondary transcripts, must be provided by March 15 in order to be considered.
+We will use only final grades provided to us by March 15.
+Where the 15th falls upon a weekend, documents will be due the following Monday.

-Students who have not yet graduated from grade 12, and who are registered in the Adult 12 program with Saskatchewan Polytechnic, must have their instructor submit, in writing, the relevant mid-term mark(s) by March 1.
+Students who have not yet graduated from grade 12, and who are registered in the Adult 12 program with Saskatchewan Polytechnic, must have their instructor submit, in writing, the relevant mid-term mark(s) by March 15.
+Where the 15th falls upon a weekend, documents will be due the following Monday.
 These mid-term marks will be used in the admission average calculation.

 For the Phase 1 admission average calculation, the final grade 12 mark is used where the course is completed, and the final grade 11 mark is used only in the absence of the grade 12 mark in the same subject.
-Saskatchewan Polytechnic does not use projected or predicted marks in the absence of final marks.
+Saskatchewan Polytechnic will use projected or predicted marks where final marks are not available for a required grade 12 or 11 course.
 All program-specific admission requirements must be met before final admission is granted.

 The following five courses are used to calculate the Phase 1 admission average for students enrolled in high school at the time of application to a competitive program: